RFA Diligence (A132): Disposal

 In June 2016 the Royal Navy decided to retire the ship immediately instead of in 2020 as had previously been planned as a cost-saving measure.
 A Royal Navy spokesman told IHS Jane's that Diligence was considered to be "an aged singleton ship with increasing obsolescence issues", and that it was no longer cost-effective to maintain her in service.
 As of 2016, no replacement for the ship had been identified and the 2021 British defence white paper made no mention of the need for any such capability.

-In March 2017, Diligence was towed from Birkenhead to Portsmouth where, as of August 2022, she is waiting for disposal.
+In March 2017, Diligence was towed from Birkenhead to Portsmouth where she awaited a potential buyer.
+In April 2023, it was revealed that the ship was to be scrapped after no suitable buyers materialised, and in March 2024 she departed the UK for the final time, under tow to a scrapyard in Turkey.